-The Company's common shares are traded in Canada on the TSX under the symbol VMD.TO and in the U.S. on the Nasdaq Capital Market under the symbol VMD.
+The Company's common shares are traded in the U.S. on the Nasdaq Capital Market under the symbol "VMD" and in Canada on the TSX under the symbol "VMD.TO".

 2. Summary of Significant Accounting Policies

 Basis of Presentation